Our Story

 The fishing environment and expectations were constantly changing.
 Having experienced these changes during fishing seasons and having read about the effects greenhouse gases have upon our environment, I decided to look at how we could be part of the solution in our own small way.

-Organization helped us find technical solutions to make the Michelle Rose more environmentally efficient.
-With friends in our community of Cowichan Bay, we looked at adapting farming's community-supported agriculture (CSA) to the fishing industry (CSF).
+In the fishing industry, we burn fossil fuels to run our boats and ship our catch to market, and there are ways we can reduce the size of our carbon footprint.
+The T Buck Suzuki Environmental Organization helped us find technical solutions to make the Michelle Rose more environmentally efficient.
+With friends in our community of Cowichan Bay, we looked at adapting farming's Community Supported Agriculture (CSA) approach to the fishing industry (CSF).
 We talked with fishermen on the east coast where CSFs are more common and to local CSAs.
 With this local support our CSF was born.

 Copyright © 2023 MichelleRoseCSF